 In 2005, Anna married Ilya Korzhenevich, their daughter Maya was born in 2012, and their daughter Ella was born in 2014.
 In 2010, Anna earned an MBA from the University of Illinois at Chicago.
 Currently, she lives in Chicago and works as an Assistant Director at Chess Scholars.

 In 2009, Katia earned a BA in International Communication, Translation and Information Technology from Universitaet Hildesheim.
-In the same year, Katia married Alexander Elbert, their son Michael was born in 2011.
-In 2014, Katia earned a BSc in Information Technology from Franklin University.
+In the same year, Katia married Alexander Elbert, their son Michael was born in 2011, their son Ronald was born in 2017.
+In 2014, Katia also earned a BSc in Information Technology from Franklin University.
 Currently she lives in Columbus, Ohio and works as a Quality Assurance Analyst at Alliance Data Systems.